Namibia, Republic of

-Mining exploration and initial development expenditure incurred before commencement of mining production are deductible in full in the first year that income is generated from the mine.
-Subsequent developmental expenditures are written off in three equal annual allowances.
+Mining exploration incurred before commencement of mining production are deductible in full in the first year that income is generated from the mine.
+Initial development expenditure and subsequent developmental expenditures are written off in three equal annual allowances.

 Capital allowances may also be deducted with respect to patents, trademarks, leasehold improvements, etc.